 Please fill out the form below if you want to talk about how to improve your organization’s population health programs during and after the coronavirus pandemic.

 About the Author

 Natalie Godwin brings more than 17 years of payer and provider healthcare experience to the MedeAnalytics Product Consulting team, where, as a director, she focuses on value-based performance management, and cost and operations.
-She uses her industry roles to guide product development for hospital supply chain, population health, care management, quality and outcomes improvement as well as payer operations.
+She uses her industry roles to work with clients and guide product development in hospital supply chain, hospital throughputs, population health, care management, quality and outcomes improvement as well as payer operations.

 Additional information about population health and other COVID-19 details can be found at the following websites: